ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

-As you can still see in other sections of the documentation, the *TMC Monolith* is a set of facades, wrappers and actions to test TMC, integrated with CSP, SDP, the Dishes and MCCS in both Mid and Low environments. **While this have been a solid starting point, it is not what the ITH will be in the long term.**
+As you can still see in other sections of the documentation, the *TMC Monolith* is a set of facades, wrappers and actions to test TMC, integrated with CSP, SDP, the Dishes and MCCS in both Mid and Low environments.
+While this have been a solid starting point, the ITH is evolving further.

-In the long term, the ITH should be seen as a *platform* that provides a *set of generic tools* to integration test potentially any Tango-based system, covering a *wide range of use cases within the SKA project*.
+In the long term, the ITH should be seen as a **platform** that provides a set of **generic tools to integration test potentially any SKA Tango-based system**, covering a wide range of use cases within the SKA project.
 To achieve this, we plan to gradually re-write the ITH to follow the *"as a Platform"* approach, as described in the book `Team Topologies <https://teamtopologies.com/>`_.

-Essentially, *as a Platform* means the ITH should be considered a set of shared tools, services and capabilities that all teams can use to work more effectively and efficiently.
+Essentially, *"as a Platform"* means the ITH should be considered a set of shared tools, services and capabilities that all teams can use to work more effectively and efficiently.
 In this specific context, the **ITH as a Platform** should be considered an **Object-Oriented Framework**